Population health and burden of disease profile of south african women between 1990 and 2019

 Conclusion:

-HIV/AIDS and STIs as well as cardiovascular disease are the leading causes of death, DALYs and YLLs among women in South Africa.
+HIV/AIDS, STIs and cardiovascular disease are the leading causes of death, DALYs and YLLs among women in South Africa.
 Strengthening national policies and implementing public health programs with a gender lens is recommended to address the burden of disease among women.